 Select “Region & language” on the left, and then click “Add a language” on the right.

 The “Add a Language” window shows languages that are available to be installed on your PC.
 The languages are listed in alphabetical order according to the default Windows language.
 Click on the language you want to start downloading.

 Back on the “Time & Language” screen, you’ll see any languages you have installed.
 Click a particular language and you’ll see three options underneath: “Set as default”, “Options”, “Remove”.
 Click “Options” and then click “Download” to download the language pack and keyboard for that language.

-Change the Display Language
+Change the Display Language on Windows 10

 To change the language of the user account you are currently using, return to the “Time & Language” Settings page, select a language, and then click “Set as default.”
 You’ll see a notification appear under the language that reads, “Will be display language after next sign-in.”
 Sign out of and back into Windows, and your new display language will be set.
 If you want to change the language of another user account, sign in to that account first.
 You can set a different language for each user account.

 Languages are installed via the Settings app in Windows 11.
 Click Start, type “settings” into the search bar, and hit Enter or click “Open.”
 Alternatively, you can hit Windows+i to open Settings.